joelek/overdrive/odi.md

 };
 ```

 Each `SectorTableEntry` structure provides information about a single sector.
 The `compressed_data_absolute_offset` member specifies the absolute offset of the compressed data.
 All compressed data is stored concatenated at the offset in question.
 Sector data is followed by subchannels data without any padding.
+The subchannels are stored deinterleaved in P to W order.

 The `readability` member specifies whether or not the sector was successfully read from the optical disc.
 Valid options are `UNREADABLE (0x00)` and `READABLE (0x01)`.
 Implementations are expected to treat other values as an error.